 As a celiac diagnosed in 1999, and as an indomitable perfectionist with a penchant for equality and fairness, this former domestic violence attorney was simply unwilling to accept the dry, gritty, vacuous foods that were the norm then.
 Two years in her kitchen later, Jules had perfected an all-purpose gluten free flour blend that enabled her to continue her passion for baking.

 Gluten free flour this amazing is hard to keep secret (thus its award in the Gluten Free Awards!).
-But even 8 years after Jules perfected her acts-just-like-wheat flour blend, many people haven’t heard of it.
+But even 10 years after Jules perfected her acts-just-like-wheat flour blend, many people still haven’t heard of it.
 That’s because Jules didn’t set out to make flour for anyone but her celiac self and the family she lovingly feeds.
 But word (and yummy samples) spread in her circles, and folks begged her to make her 5-flour blend for them.
 How could this ever-accommodating southern girl say no to that?

 Maybe you’re here because you’ve heard Jules speak, attended one of her cooking classes, read one of her three books or countless magazine articles, heard about her advocacy work promoting gluten free food labeling regulations, or maybe just because you’ve been enthusiastically referred by friends whose lives have been transformed by her tireless efforts.
 Because Jules’ mission in life is to make your gluten free going safe, successful, delicious and even fun, her vision for her role in the gluten free community is crystal clear.